rokbenko/ai-playground/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/README.md

 > ============================================================
 >
 > Similarity search results:<br>
-> The following 11 messages all have a cosine similarity greater than 0.75 to the user's question:<br>
+> The following 11 messages all have a cosine similarity equal to or greater than 0.75 to the user's question:<br>
 > Message #1: What's my name?<br>
 > Message #2: You can tell me what's my name.<br>
 > Message #3: I'm unable to determine your name from the provided conversation.
 The phrase "What's my name?" is repeated multiple times, but it does not provide any information about your actual name.
 If you would like me to know your name, please share it with me.<br>